 Another very powerful approach to studying within person processes is computational modeling.
 This is not a statistical approach so much as a way to develop and test the plausibility of theories.
 It is however, an important use of computer analysis for it can compare and test the fit of alternative dynamic models.
-Read and Miller and their colleagues (Read et al., 1997, 2010; Yang et al., 2014; Read et al., 2018) have implemented a neural network model of the structure and dynamics of individual differences.
+Read and Miller and their colleagues (Read, Vanman, and Miller, 1997; Read, Monroe, Brownstein, Yang, Chopra, and Miller, 2010; Yang, Read, Denson, Xu, Zhang, and Pedersen, 2014; Read, Brown, Wang, and Miller, 2018) have implemented a neural network model of the structure and dynamics of individual differences.
 (Read et al., 2010).
-Pickering (2008) has implemented several different representations of Gray's Reinforcement Sensitivity Theory (Gray, 1991; Gray & McNaughton, 2000).
-Although written in MatLab, it is straight forward to translate them into R. A model of the dynamics of action (DOA, Atkinson & Birch, 1970) was implemented as program for main frame computers (Atkinson et al., 1977) and then reparameterized as the Cues-Tendency Action model and implemented as the cta function (Revelle, 1986; Revelle & Condon, 2015).
-The CTA model has been combined with the RST model into the cta.rst function by A. D. Brown (2017) and provided good fits to empirical data.
+Pickering (2008) has implemented several different representations of Gray's Reinforcement Sensitivity Theory (Gray, 1991; Gray and McNaughton, 2000).
+Although written in MatLab, it is straight forward to translate them into R. A model of the dynamics of action (DOA, Atkinson and Birch, 1970) was implemented as program for main frame computers (Atkinson, Bongort, and Price, 1977) and then reparameterized as the Cues-Tendency Action model and implemented as the cta function (Revelle, 1986; Revelle and Condon, 2015).
+The CTA model has been combined with the RST model into the cta.rst function by Brown (2017) and provided good fits to empirical data.